 The facades of all the buildings that face into this square add the the overall picture of a charming Central European community.
 With their arcades and gables, painted in different colours, they create a panorama of the Renaissance.

-At one end of the town square is the main castle, which was reconstructed after a devastating fire in the 16th century.
+At one end of the town square is the main castle, which was reconstructed after a devastating fire in the 16th century, plus the river is rather pretty.

-Telč is one of the places I would suggest trying to visit if it doesn’t take you too far out of your way.
+Visiting Telč is certainly worth doing if it doesn’t take you too far out of your way.
 It’s a beautiful spot and is particularly pleasant in the later afternoon after the tour buses have left and the al fresco dining in the square is bathed in an orange glow.

 Třebíč